 Let be a code (not necessarily linear).
 For let be the number of positions in which and have different entries; this is the Hamming distance between and .
 Let denote the minimum Hamming distance between two elements of .

 When is used as a code in the Hamming setup of nearest neighbour decoding, we can guarantee to correct up to errors, where .
 (For the balls of radius about different are disjoint if and only if .)
 If each bit is corrupted with probability then a typical codeword is corrupted in places when it is transmitted.
-So to have any hope of communicating reliably when is near to , we need to be near to .
+So it might seem that to have any hope of communicating reliably when is near to , we need to be near to .
 However one of the Plotkin bounds says that if then

 so such codes are necessarily rather small.
 Indeed, if .
 So the Plotkin bound shows that whenever , it is impossible to reliably communicate using codes given by the Hamming setup, except by using a trivial two-word codebook.